 Todaiji Temple, Nara

 Immerse yourself in Japanese history and culture, during this 5.5-hour exploration of the temples, shrines and attractions found in the country’s former capital city of Nara.
 Spend a few hours discovering this historically significant capital, first established in the 8th century, as you admire its wealth of important religious sites and a one-of-a-kind deer park nearby.

-Start your Nara trip in the afternoon with a pickup from Kyoto Avanti.
+Start your Nara trip in the afternoon with a pickup at Kyoto Handicraft Center or Avanti Tour Desk near Kyoto Station.
 After your pickup, proceed by coach on your Nara excursion.
 The city of Nara was founded in 710, when it was designated as the country’s first permanent capital.
 Nara, or Heijo as it was then known, was home to many of the most important Buddhist monasteries in the then-nascent Japanese empire, which made it a key center of political and religious power.
 As Nara’s power and influence grew, the city became a threat to the government, leading the country’s rulers to move the capital to Nagaoka in 784.
 Despite this shift in fortunes, Nara retains a wealth of important historical sites, including some of Japan’s most important Buddhist temples.

 Stop by Nara’s Todaji Temple to start your trip.
 This magnificent edifice, constructed in the 8th century, is among the country’s most important religious buildings.
 Explore the temple’s Daibutsuden (Great Buddha Hall), one of the largest wooden buildings in the world, along with its immense bronze Buddha statue, which are just some of the treasures to be found in this incredible attraction.